marcusbb/retry/README.md

 I originally built this framework at @Blackberry.
 It's useful for garanteed (eventual) notification deliver, but could be purposed for other such similar use cases that require a dependable asynchronous batch oriented message processing.

-Store "retry" objects that will be later called based on a callback policy and configuration.
+Users store retry objects, called RetryHolder objects that will be later called based on a callback policy and configuration.
 Retries are distributed according to hazelcast policy (configuration) and optionally stored in relational DB or [Cassandra](http://cassandra.apache.org)